-Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain (continued) Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain (continued) Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Non-Medicare covered routine acupuncture services: Routine acupuncture services (limited to 6 visits whether done in- or out-of-network) for other conditions, such as; headaches, anxiety, sleep issues, osteoarthritis, chemotherapy side effects and respiratory disorders.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): Allergy shots and serum Up to 20% for each Up to 20% for each Medicare-covered Part B Medicare-covered Part B You are covered for allergy shots and drug obtained in a drug obtained in a Medicare-covered Part B serum (antigen) provider's office. provider's office. when medically necessary.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Allergy shots and serum You are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary.
+A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits."
+Up to 20% for each Medicare-covered Part B drug obtained in a provider's office.
+Up to 20% for each Medicare-covered Part B drug obtained in a provider's office.
 Deductible does apply.
-A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits."
 Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies."
-Ambulance services In- and out-of-service area: \$210 for each one-way Medicare-covered ambulance Covered ambulance services include fixed transport. wing, rotary wing, and ground ambulance services, to the nearest appropriate facility \$210 for each non-Medicare covered ambulance that can provide care if they are furnished stabilization when there is no transport. to a member whose medical condition is such that other means of transportation Out-of-network cost sharing will apply toward your could endanger the person's health or if in-network out-of-pocket maximum. authorized by the plan. • Non-emergency transportation by Deductible does not apply. ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically In- and out-of-service area: \$265 for each one-way Medicare-covered ambulance transport. \$265 for each non-Medicare covered ambulance stabilization when there is no transport.
+Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.
+Deductible does not apply.